 As with most sandbars, the U-shaped islet’s landscape changes as frequently as the shifting tides do, although much of it is still above water throughout the day.
 The best time to visit is in the early morning when the sun is not too hot on the skin.
 It is a great place to enjoy a panoramic view of two mountains, namely Mt.
 Hibok-Hibok and Mt.
-Vulcan, both of which you may visit by joining a Camiguin tour package.
+Vulcan, both of which you may visit by joining a Camiguin tour package or a Camiguin White Island & countryside tour.
 The water is perfect for taking a dip and for exploring some fish and seagrass along the shore.

 Little Sta Cruz Island is a strip of white sand located on the Basilan Strait, about 3.5KM south of Zamboanga City.
 It has a narrow portion leading into a denser area that has thick foliage and mangroves skimming the water’s edge.
 While the water is clear and inviting, swimming is strictly prohibited, and visitors are allowed to stay for only 10 minutes at a time.
 This is to limit the water from sunblock or lotion contamination as well as other chemicals that might potentially harm the fragile ecosystem.